kokuhannah-code/Social-links-profile/README.md

 # Social-links-profile
-A responsive social link profile built with HTML and CSS
+A responsive social links profile built with HTML and CSS